newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava_git.md

     ## 5              --
     ## 6              --

 Okay, good, same amount of runs and variables.
-Now it's time to load in the rest of the Garmin data files in and combine them all into a single data frame to hold all of the Garmin data.
+Now it's time to load the rest of the Garmin data files in and combine them all into a single data frame to hold all of the Garmin data.

 ``` r
 garmin2 <- read.csv("garmin2.csv")